Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Methodology

 Our goal is to quantify ENV/LOS effects using realistic lensing beams.
-Since the analysis is inherently three-dimensional, we begin by reviewing multi-plane lensing as the analytical infrastructure that is necessary any time we consider mass at a different redshift than the main lens galaxy (Section \ref{sec:losframework}).
-To examine ENV/LOS effects, we build mock lenses using realistic matter distributions based on our photometric and spectroscopic observations.
-Our mass models consist of two components: discrete mass structures such as group and galaxy halos, which are discussed in Section \ref{sec:massmodels}; and a smooth background mass density, which can account for under-dense regions (voids) and can be treated within our multi-plane lensing framework using the new approach described in Section \ref{sec:voids}.
-We ray trace from many source positions through these mass models to produce simulated lensing observables including image positions, flux ratios, and time delays, as discussed in Section \ref{sec:observables}.
-Finally, we fit these lensing observables with different models (described in Section \ref{sec:lensmodels}) to understand whether different assumptions about the ENV/LOS lead to bias and/or scatter in the recovered values of lens galaxy parameters and the Hubble constant.
+To examine ENV/LOS effects, we build mock beams using realistic matter distributions based on our photometric and spectroscopic observations.
+Our mass beams consist of two components: discrete mass structures such as group and galaxy halos, which are discussed in Section \ref{sec:massmodels}; and a smooth background mass density, which can account for under-dense regions (voids) and can be treated within our multi-plane lensing framework using the new approach described in Section \ref{sec:voids}.
+We ray trace from many source positions through these beams to produce simulated lensing observables including image positions, flux ratios, and time delays, as discussed in Section \ref{sec:observables}.
+Finally, we fit these lensing observables with different models (described in Section \ref{sec:lensmodels}) to understand how different modeling assumptions about the ENV/LOS lead to bias and/or scatter in the recovered values of lens galaxy parameters and the Hubble constant.